Ansha25/sql-data-warehouse-project/README.md

   ## Step3: Project Intialization

-  ### Naming Conventions
+## Naming Conventions

-1.**Case** : Snake Case
-2.**Language**  : English
-3.**Bronze Rules**
+1. **Case**: Use snake_case for all names.
+2. **Language**: Use English for naming.
+3. **Bronze Layer Rules**:
-All Names must start with the source system name, and table names must match their original names without renaming.
+   - All names must start with the source system name.
+   - Table names must match their original names without renaming.
-  **<sourcesystem>_<entity>**
-4.**Silver Rules**
+4. **Silver Layer Rules**:
-All Names must start with the source system name, and table names must match their original names without renaming.
+   - All names must start with the source system name.
+   - Table names must match their original names without renaming.
-  **<sourcesystem>_<entity>**
-5.**Gold Rules**
+5. **Gold Layer Rules**:
-All names must use meaningful, business-aligned names for tables, starting with the category prefix.
+   - All names must use meaningful, business-aligned names for tables.
-  **<category>_<entity>**
+   - Table names must begin with a category prefix.

-  ### Building Bronze Layer
+## Building Bronze Layer

-The bronze layer is the initial stage of the data pipeline where raw data is ingested into the system.
-The focus in this layer is to bulk load raw data without applying any validations or transformations.
-This ensures the data remains in its original form for further processing in subsequent layers.
+The bronze layer is the initial stage of the data pipeline where raw data is ingested and stored without any transformations or validations.

+1. **Bulk Insert**:
-1.**Bulk Insert** : Data is ingested using stored procedures, which automate the process of inserting raw files (e.g., CSV, JSON) into the system.
+   - Data is ingested using stored procedures to automate the process of inserting raw files (e.g., CSV, JSON) into the system.

-2.**Confirmation**:
+2. **Confirmation**:
-Basic checks are performed to ensure that the data is successfully loaded.
+   - Basic checks are performed to ensure successful ingestion:
-     Verify that the correct files have been ingested Confirm the expected numbers are present.
+     - Verify that the correct files have been ingested.
+     - Confirm that the expected number of rows is present.
+   - No transformations or validations are applied during this step.

+3. **Purpose**:
-No transformations and validations are applied during this step 3.**Purpose**: The bronze layer serves as a foundational stage, preserving the raw state of the data for further processing in silver and gold layers.
+   - The bronze layer serves as a foundational stage, preserving the raw state of the data for further processing in the silver and gold layer